christensenacademy/christensen-academy/modules/beginning-java/textpages/static-methods.md

 Notice the keyword *static* in the signature of both methods above.

-All of this should seem somewhat strange.
-This is very different from the way we're used to working with methods, which went something like this:
+This is very different from the way we're used to working with "normal" methods, which went something like this:

 ```java
 // NOTE: This doesn't work!
 Math myMath = new Math();
 double myValue = myMath.abs(-2.5); // myValue should now hold the double 2.5
 ```

-Alas, this isn't the right way to use the static `abs()` methods-and in fact this example actually doesn't work because it's impossible to instantiate the `Math` class, whose only methods are static methods, and whose constructor is declared as private, but that's a story for another day...

 ###Complete Static vs. Non-Static Example